redis/redis-doc/commands/rename.md

 O(1)

-Atomically renames the key _oldkey_ to _newkey_.
-If the source and destination name are the same an error is returned.
-If _newkey_ already exists it is overwritten.
+Renames `key` to `newkey`.
+It returns an error when the source and destination names are the same, or when `key` does not exist.
+If `newkey` already exists it is overwritten.

 @return

 @status-reply